Die LDL-Theorie fällt auseinander, konzentriere dich stattdessen auf DAS | Dr. Aseem Malhotra

 What this episode covers

-• Cardiologist Aseem Malhotra makes the case that LDL cholesterol is at most a weak risk factor for heart disease, and that insulin resistance and chronic inflammation are the real drivers.
+• Cardiologist Aseem Malhotra argues that LDL cholesterol is a weak independent risk factor for cardiovascular disease once metabolic health is taken into account, and that insulin resistance and chronic inflammation deserve more weight than mainstream lipid guidelines currently give them.

 Why it matters